tapan0p/Brain-Tumor-Classification/README.md

 ## Interpretability

-To enhance the transparency of the model's decision-making process, Grad-CAM is  employed to highlight the regions of interest in the MRI scans that contribute most significantly to the classification decision.
+To enhance the model's decision-making process transparency, Grad-CAM highlights the regions of interest in the MRI scans that contribute most significantly to the classification decision.

-## License

 ## Acknowledgements